 If Somalia is to recover from decades of conflict and climatic shocks then it needs to build the resilience of its people and economy to recurrent shocks and promote more inclusive economic development, including financial sector development, especially for people from marginalized groups.

-The MB-RMP activity aims to strengthen and diversify rural and urban livelihoods for marginalized groups and to promote economic agency of marginalized groups.
+The IRiS activity aims to strengthen and diversify rural and urban livelihoods for marginalized groups and to promote economic agency of marginalized groups.

-In addition to our participation in the work-planning process at the onset of the activity related to CLA and coordination with FCDO, are working with the MB-RMP monitoring evaluation results and learning (MERL) team to identify indicators that can effectively measure MB-RMP’s transformational change in metrics that are mutually compatible between USAID and FCDO.
+In addition to our participation in the work-planning process at the onset of the activity related to CLA and coordination with FCDO, are working with the IRiS monitoring evaluation results and learning (MERL) team to identify indicators that can effectively measure IRiS’s transformational change in metrics that are mutually compatible between USAID and FCDO.

 Outcomes and impact

-Through our work the MB-RMP activity will benefit from continuous learning and adaptive management during program implementation, resulting in improved performance and empowerment of Somalia’s most disadvantaged populations.
+Through our work, the IRiS activity will benefit from continuous learning and adaptive management during program implementation, resulting in improved performance and empowerment of Somalia’s most disadvantaged populations.